k-vikingsson/WSTA_proj/report.md

 ### Predicates translation with dependency parsing

+The next possible enhancement we will be attempting if given enough time would be extracting predicates (or relations) from documents and questions.
+Questions will be answered by matching predicate from question to predicate from relevent document (sentences), this process is similar to evaluating predicates in logical programming.
+This way, question types are less relevent and would yield a higher accuracy.

 > - Take advantage of semantic information
 > - Apply RNN for a “translation” from answers to questions (ref.
 TREC 2016 CMU paper)